Rajdip801/Major_Project/README.md

 # Rajdip->Today created a model using Pytorch
 # Rajdip->todays work with model tensols still figuring CUDA is best or CPU
 # Rajdip->Today new dataset uploaded and dummy model created using eval() with 67%
+# Rajdip->Today new model 2 uploaded which is the main